-One of the most frequent questions that we are asked about regarding your home’s insurance coverage is the difference between market value and insured value.
-So, why is there a difference between the two?
+One of the most frequent questions that we are asked regarding your home’s insurance coverage, is the difference between market value and insured value.
+So, what is the difference between the two?

 Market Value is what a new buyer would pay for the property including the cost of the land in its current condition.
 Market Value is influenced by many factors that go beyond the construction and materials that the house is made of such as– proximity to good schools, local crime statistics, taxes and the availability of similar houses for sale in the area that lead to more competitive pricing in the area.
 On Long Island, and in the 5 boroughs—most often your market value of the house lays far beyond the insured value of the home due to NY’s highly sought after competitive housing market which has inflated the value of land in these areas.